Current volunteering opportunities

 - Representing your company at a careers fair

-- Offering a current student work experience or a professional training year.
+- Offering a current student work experience or a Professional Training placement year.

 To find out about the Employability and Careers team and the ways you or your company could get involved please visit the employer engagement page.